zachgozlan/zachgozlan_site/README.md

 A personal web page using quarto and github pages, viewable at zachgozlan.info

-Last updated August 24, 2025
+Last updated October 26, 2025